awar7118/React-Contact-Management-App/README.md

   <h3 align="center">React Contact Management App</h3>

   <p align="center">
-A contact management app built using React and using Firebase realtime database.
+A contact management app built using React and using Firebase realtime database.(Realtime database was used as I am looking to use it for a more appropriate project that is more dependant on realtime reporting and so currently learning how to use the tools)
     <br />
 <!--     <br />
     <a href="https://top100cryptocurrencies.netlify.app/" target='#'>View Demo</a>